Early-stopping for Transformer model training: Early Stopping Mechanism Based on PL Fitting

+where $\lambda$ represents the decay rate, and $x_{\min}$ denotes the lower threshold as defined above.
+The MLE for $\lambda$ is given by:

-To assess the statistical significance of this result, we adopt the procedure proposed by \citet{clauset2009power} to compute a \(p\)-value.
-If \(p < 0.1\) (a commonly used significance threshold), the empirical data are considered significantly more consistent with a power-law distribution, indicating that the matrix exhibits statistically \textbf{significant heavy-tailed spectral characteristics}.
-Due to space limitations, detailed fitting results are presented in \nameref{Appendix}~\ref{sec:choose en.0.s.a.v}.
+Following \citet{alstott2014powerlaw}, we posit that if a power-law model does not significantly outperform an exponential model in fitting empirical data, there is insufficient evidence to classify the distribution as heavy-tailed.
+Consequently, we employ the exponential distribution as a competitive baseline and use log-likelihood ratio testing to determine which model more accurately captures heavy-tailed phenomena in the spectral data.If \(\mathcal{R} > 0\), the data are more likely to follow a power-law distribution than an exponential one, providing evidence of heavy-tailed behavior.
+Otherwise, heavy-tailedness cannot be inferred.To assess the statistical significance of this result, we adopt the procedure proposed by \citet{clauset2009power} to compute a \(p\)-value.
+If \(p < 0.1\) (a commonly used significance threshold), the empirical data are considered significantly more consistent with a power-law distribution, indicating that the matrix exhibits statistically significant heavy-tailed spectral characteristics.

+We summarize the procedure in Algorithm \ref{alg:test_power_law_superiority}.
+Due to space constraints, detailed fitting results are deferred to \nameref{Appendix}~\ref{sec:choose en.0.s.a.v}.
+Crucially, these results reveal that the \texttt{en.0.s.a.v} matrix consistently exhibits pronounced heavy-tailed characteristics throughout the training process.
+This empirical evidence fulfills our objective of identifying the matrix with \textbf{the strongest heavy-tailed signature}.